fac-graduate-programme/start-here/README.md

 The template is a series of questions, everyone is encouraged to update it as the project goes on.

 Read each others to faccilitate communication.
+### The template folder covers common processes followed in each project.
+If the project repo you will be working on hasn't been created, this is where we will draw our documentation from.

+### The workshop folder contains the workshops we do with the product owners

+### The documetation folder contains documentation that is sent to the product owner